 Canjilon Lakes

-Closed for the season.
-The campground operates spring through fall with specific dates weather dependent.
-Forest Road 129 is closed to motorized travel January 1 through April 30.
+Open seasonally from spring through fall.
+Specific opening and closing dates are weather dependent.
+Access road Forest Road 129 is closed to motorized travel January 1 through April 30.
+No potable water available.

 Fireworks, Explosives and Sparks Restrictions